sophiebits/blog/_posts/2012-08-24-what-i-did-at-khan-academy-2012.md

 ## Miscellanea

-Though they aren't big enough to deserve their own sections, I made speed improvements and bug fixes to many components including exercises, the deploy script, the homepage, the blog, the OAuth login flow for API clients, and our A/B testing framework.
+Though they aren't big enough to deserve their own sections in this post, I made speed improvements and bug fixes to many components including exercises, the deploy script, the homepage, the blog, the OAuth login flow for API clients, and our A/B testing framework.

 I also gave a tech talk about [CSS](http://www.w3.org/Style/CSS/Overview.en.html) -- I focused on the basics of the box model and how to create simple layouts using CSS.
 They probably won't be very useful without audio or the demo that took up most of the time, but I've [posted the slides](https://speakerdeck.com/u/spicyj/p/css) anyway.